 Also called lifecycle funds, TDFs are mutual funds that automatically change their asset allocation based on the investor’s age.
 In general, they aim to invest more heavily in growth-oriented securities like stocks when the investor is young.
 They gradually shift more and more toward fixed-income and other “safer” securities, following the mutual fund’s proprietary glide path, as the investor ages.

 Because true diversification is built into TDFs, they’re one of the easiest ways to own an appropriate mix of asset classes as your time horizon changes.
 In fact, they’re often called one-stop shopping for retirement funds, which is one reason most 401(k) plans offer them as options.

 Diversification is key to reducing risk in an investment portfolio.
 It entails investing in different asset classes to spread the risk across different sectors of the economy.
 As time horizons shorten, the mix changes.
 With long-term investments, equities are the biggest component.When goals have shorter terms, holdings are in safer securities like fixed-income funds.
 Mutual funds and ETFs are the easiest way to diversify a portfolio.
 You may want to enlist the help of a financial advisor as you seek to diversify your portfolio properly.
 These are the questions you should ask a financial advisor before you decide to start working with him or her.

 Tips on Diversification

-- If you’re not sure what your risk tolerance looks like, you can use our asset allocation calculator.
+- The right mix for you depends on your time horizon and risk tolerance.
+To see what it is for you, use our asset allocation calculator.
 It gives you a glimpse of what different investment portfolios may look like based on your risk tolerance.